gtooaye25-code/BitCry/README.md

 Seize all relevant devices and storage media – Including computers, phones, backups, and any other data sources.

-Compel password disclosure – Through appropriate legal authority, interrogation, or other lawful investigative techniques.
+Force password disclosure – Through appropriate authority, interrogation, or other investigative techniques.

 Decrypt the data – Using the suspect’s provided password.